y9san9/prizebot/docs/RUNNING.md

 ## Schema
     Created automatically.
 Since 2.0 version, there are also auto migrations of schema for releases.

 > **Note**: There are migrations **only** for releases because official instance deployed on release only.
-So if you trying to deploy bot from last commit, incomplete migration will be applied (`21-22` for example) and if there will be added some other changes in `21-22` migration, program won't apply them since the `21-22` migration was already applied.
+So if you're trying to deploy bot from last commit, incomplete migration will be applied (`21-22` for example) and if there will be added some other changes in `21-22` migration, program won't apply them since the `21-22` migration was already applied.
 This has been done for decreasing migrations count.